-1. Resistor color code¶
+1. Resistor color coding¶

 Color code table¶